Green Mountain Chronicles Radio show

 Resistance to the Klan’s presence in Vermont took a number of forms.
 The town of Rutland passed an ordinance outlawing parades or meetings in the streets by hooded or masked individuals or organizations.
 In Burlington, aldermen passed an ordinance prohibiting the wearing of masks in public.
 Several newspapers denounced Klan activities.
 The Bellows Falls Times criticized local Klan organizing efforts, warning that economic prosperity in town could not thrive on a foundation of community distrust.
 The Burlington Free Press said that Burlington needed the Klan as much as it needed a consuming plague and predicted that the Klan would find the territory about as poor picking as “Mormon missionaries or community agitators.”
 The St. Albans Messenger asserted that Klan organizing efforts would be frustrated by the “biting blast of Vermont common sense.”
 In Springfield, 143 citizens signed a petition to town officers opposing a Klan organizer’s activities in town; and the proprietor of a Springfield shoe store was the first candidate for town representative in the state to make the Klan a political issue by declaring the “The Ku Klux Klan is an un-American institution which no red-blooded American can tolerate.”
 A Rutland policeman who attended a Klan meeting was fired from his job, and anti-Klan citizens of Rutland organized a boycott against business and professional men whose names appeared on a list of alleged members.
 In East Clarendon, an open-air Klan meeting was suspended when eight cars of non-Klansmen approached the gathering; license plate numbers of cars at the meadow (and names) were published in the next day’s Rutland Herald.
 In Montpelier, an anti-Klan group was organized under the name “Knights of the Flaming Circle.”

 Many Klan members were respected by other whites and were religiously-inclined citizens.
 Similar to the South, bible reading, prayer, and hymn singing were staples of Vermont Klan meetings, and for some members, it replaced Sunday church services.
 Others apparently saw the Klan as primarily a social and fraternal organization.
 One husband and wife in South Barre joined the Klan because a good friend who recruited them promised, in the bargain, that he and his wife would join the Grange.
 For still others, it offered a diversion from dull routine.
 The wife of a Montpelier Klan member said she and her husband had been involved in cross burnings for Saturday night excitement.
-Nonetheless, the Klan’s presence, its rhetoric of racial and religious prejudice, and its history of violence were justifiably causes for fear and concern among those groups it singled out for attack.
+Nonetheless, the Klan’s presence, its rhetoric of racial and religious prejudice, and its history of violence were justifiably causes for fear and concern.

 The Klan’s decline in Vermont in the 1920s apparently followed the national pattern.
 Internal dissension, mishandling of chapter funds, and the national organization’s growing identification with violence all seemed to have been factors.
 South Barre Klan members began to drop out after money collected to buy uniforms was stolen by a fellow member.
 Money problems and internal dissension were factors in the Montpelier Klan’s collapse.
 The conviction of Klan members in Burlington on grand and petit larceny charges involving a break-in at St. Mary’s Cathedral of the Immaculate Conception contributed to the decline of Klan operations not only in Burlington but throughout the state.
 The last significant Vermont activity in 1927 was the grand parade of hooded Klansmen in Montpelier on July 4.